artsy/artsy.github.io/_posts/2023-03-07-nextjs-at-artsy-retrospective.markdown

 Artsy has had a lot of success with them.
 We'd been talking about Next.js for a while, and experimenting here and there, but we were never able to find the proper intersection of product and purpose to take things further.
-With this in mind, one of our Engineers (Roop :wave:) spun up a Next.js POC that allowed us to deduplicate artist records.
+With this in mind, one of our Engineers (Roop 👋) spun up a Next.js POC that allowed us to deduplicate artist records.
 On the surface, the effort was non-trivial.
 It involved authentication, DB communication, and more.
 Yet when presented during Hackathon, all of this was done and it also looked _beautiful_.